 5. Should I provide subheadings and other background information, such as definitions and/or a history?

 Use the exercise of reviewing the literature to examine how authors in your discipline or area of interest have composed their literature review sections.
 Read them to get a sense of the types of themes you might want to look for in your own research or to identify ways to organize your final review.
 The bibliography or reference section of sources you've already read, such as required readings in the course syllabus, are also excellent entry points into your own research.

 Narrow the Topic

 The narrower your topic, the easier it will be to limit the number of sources you need to read in order to obtain a good survey of relevant resources.
 Your professor will probably not expect you to read everything that's available about the topic, but you'll make your job easier if you first limit scope of the research problem.
-A good strategy is to begin by searching the HOMER catalog for books about the topic and review the table of contents for chapters that focuses on specific issues.
+A good strategy is to begin by searching the USC Libraries Catalog for books about the topic and review the table of contents for chapters that focuses on specific issues.
 You can also review the indexes of books to find references to specific issues that can serve as the focus of your research.
 For example, a book surveying the history of the Israeli-Palestinian conflict may include a chapter on the role Egypt has played in mediating the conflict, or look in the index for the pages where Egypt is mentioned in the text.

 Consider Whether Your Sources are Current